Italian Socialist Party: Bettino Craxi

-Bettino Craxi was party leader from 1976 to 1993 and the party's first prime minister of Italy from 1983 to 1987.

 In 1976, Bettino Craxi was elected new secretary of the party.
 From the beginning, Craxi tried to undermine the PCI, which until then had been continuously increasing its votes in elections and to consolidate the PSI as a modern, strongly pro-European reformist party, with deep roots in the democratic left-wing, and a left-wing alternative to the Historic Compromise between DC and PCI.
 This strategy called for ending most of the party's historical traditions as a working-class trade union based party and attempting to gain new support among white-collar and public sector employees.
 At the same time, the PSI increased its presence in the big state-owned enterprises and became heavily involved in corruption and illegal party funding, which would eventually result in the mani pulite investigations.

 Even if the PSI never became a serious electoral challenger either to the PCI or the DC, its pivotal position in the political arena allowed it to claim the post of prime minister for Craxi after the 1983 Italian general election.
 The electoral support for DC was significantly weakened, leaving it with 32.9% of the vote, compared to the 38.3% it gained in 1979.
 The PSI that had obtained only 11% threatened to leave the parliamentary majority unless Craxi was made prime minister.
 Christian Democrats accepted this compromise to avoid a new election.
 Craxi became the first Socialist in the history of the Italian Republic to be appointed prime minister.